MuffinManKen/AutoBar/Readme.txt

  - Toybox (Favourite and All)

 Changes:
+v7.0.3.03:
+ - Moved Advanced/Debug settings to the bottom of the dialog
+ - Fixed "SecureCmdOptionParse" bug

 v7.0.3.02:
  - If you change your talents/spec, spells you no longer know won't stay on your bar
  - No longer processes COMPANION_UPDATE messages since they fire constantly when in a city